Continued from Mennonite confusion

 There was a letter from my family that I opened first.
 It had a card in it that said, “Felicitaciones por el embarazo (Congratulations on the pregnancy.)”
 I knew what it meant and made up my mind right away about what that implied.
 The card had a woman with a head covering on it and she was holding a baby in her arms.
 Inside the card were all kinds of Christmas stickers that my siblings had put in with little notes written to me in High German.

-Those sort of mishaps happened often in the Mennonite colonies.
+Those sorts of mishaps happened often in the Mennonite colonies.
 For example, a father and five of his sons had bought new baseball caps in town once that had Viva México Cabrones (Viva Mexico Bastards) embroidered on the front of them.
 My oldest brother told the dad what it said, and the next time we saw them they had ripped the words out of the caps.

 I decided that that was what happened with the card.
 I had a little chuckle about it and continued my day, reading and staring at my award.
 That was until George came over to invite me to a New Year's Eve party at his friend’s house down the street from the apartment building.